-At FUEL Kyoto 2012, ogilvydo interviewed Asif Kapadia, the award winning director of the documentary “Senna”.
-Asif’s session was also about story telling and he talked about the unique way in which he decided to tell Senna’s story.
-Asif decided he wanted to tell the story from real footage.
-He wanted all the visuals to came from archives.
-In the end, against all odds, he was able to put together a winner!
-Apart from the story telling ideas, there are two amazing takeaways from Asif’s talk.
+Asif Kapadia’s unsettling documentary about the tragic life of singer Amy Winehouse, ‘Amy’, just won the Oscar for Best Documentary Feature. ogilvydo caught up with him a couple of years ago at the Ogilvy & Mather regional conference in Kyoto.
+Asif’s session was on story telling and he talked about the unique way in which he decided to tell Formula One champion, Ayrton Senna’s story.
+Asif decided he wanted to create the film from real footage.
+He wanted all the visuals to come from archives.
+In the end, against all odds, he was able to put together a winner.
+Apart from the story telling ideas, there are three important takeaways from his talk.

 Asif Kapadia Interview: transcript.